Time Pressure in Software Engineering: A Systematic Review: Empirical results

 \subsection{Effect on outcome - time-cost-quality scope}

-The so-called project management triangle dating the 1950s suggests that the outcome of any project can be explained by four constraints: quality, schedule, scope, and cost \cite{atkinson1999project}.
+The so-called project management triangle dating back to the 1950s suggests that the outcome of any project can be explained by four constraints: quality, schedule, scope, and cost~\cite{atkinson1999project}.
 Time pressure in a project can be understood as a situation in which the project members realize that time, which can be either schedule (schedule pressure) or cost (time budget pressure), is running out.
-The project members try to avoid scheduling slippage or cost extension by various strategies, typically by working faster which may lead to a reduction in quality.
+The project members try to avoid scheduling slippage or cost extension with various strategies, but typically by working faster.
 Studies have addressed quality, schedule, scope, and cost concerning time pressure.
-We divided the papers based on the data they use.
-We begin by studies with industrial project management data in Section \ref{sec:industrialdata}, followed by experiments, surveys, and case studies in Sections \ref{sec:experiments} through \ref{sec:casestudy}.
+We divide the papers based on the data they use.
+We begin with studies with industrial project management data in Section~\ref{sec:industrialdata}, followed by experiments, surveys, and case studies in Sections~\ref{sec:experiments} through~\ref{sec:casestudy}.
+The results are summarized in table \ref{tab:descriptives}.

 For papers with quantitative data, we report whether time pressure has a positive or negative effect and statistical significance.
 We do not set an arbitrary threshold for significance reporting, often p = 0.05, as we consider this to be misleading.
-For example, if many papers by different researchers all had p = 0.06, this would provide solid support for the impact of time pressure.
+For example, if many sources all had p = 0.06, this would provide solid support for the impact of time pressure.
 Thus, omitting information based on an arbitrary threshold would not show this evidence.